Macroeconomic Forecasting with Large Language Models: Results

 To begin, we focus on the overall forecasting performance of the various \tslm{}s under examination.
 Given that the evaluation sample we are considering include the Covid-19 period, to avoid conflating the overall picture with the large idiosyncrasies brought about by the pandemic, we focus first on the accuracy of the various models by stopping before the onset of the pandemic.
 That is, our evaluation sample stops in December 2019.
-Later on, we analyze how stable these are results are over time, and also look at the accuracy of the various model over the most recent period, January 2020 to December 2023. \autoref{fig:boxplot_llm_only} provides a synoptic view of the forecasting performance, as measured by RMSFE ratios relative to the AR benchmark.
-Each box-plot represents the interquartile range of the distribution of relative RMSFEs.
-When the mass is concentrated above the line corresponding to $RMSFE=1$, this is an indication that the models do generally worse than the benchmark.
-The solid line within the box represents the median, while the whiskers represent the maximum and minimum data points that are not defined as outliers.\footnote{Outliers are defined as values that are more than 1.5 times the interquantile range away from the top or bottom of the box (i.e. from the lower and upper quartiles). }
+Later on, we analyze how stable these results are over time, and also look at the accuracy of the various models over the most recent period, January 2020 to December 2022. \autoref{fig:boxplot_llm_only} provides a synoptic view of the forecasting performance across all 120 series we focused on, as measured by RMSFE ratios relative to the AR benchmark.
+Each box-plot shows the interquartile range of the distribution of relative RMSFEs for each of the \tslm{}s considered.
+The solid line within each box represents the median, while the whiskers represent the maximum and minimum relative RMSFEs that are not defined as outliers.\footnote{Outliers are defined as values that are more than 1.5 times the interquantile range away from the top or bottom of the box (i.e. from the lower and upper quartiles). } When the mass is concentrated above the line corresponding to $RMSFE=1$, this is an indication that the models do generally worse than the benchmark.

-Outliers are not depicted for scaling reasons, and instead we decided to separately report the maximum and minimum RMSFEs attained by each model in \autoref{tab:RMSFE_stats_LLMs} (together with their median and standard deviation).
+Outliers are not depicted for scaling reasons, and instead we separately report the maximum and minimum RMSFEs attained by each model in \autoref{tab:RMSFE_stats_LLMs} (together with their median and standard deviation).
 Indeed, it does happen on several occasions that for some series the \tslm{}s produce forecasts that are patently unreasonable.
 These forecasts would be automatically disregarded by the user and would call for a fine-tuning of the models.
 This result highlights that while zero-shot \tslm{}s may produce on average reasonable forecasts, they should not be used mechanically and do require careful monitoring.